sematext/docs/docs/integration/akka.md

 #### Actions to take

 - Check the status of the network infrastructure to determine if there are any issues such as congestion, packet loss, or connectivity problems affecting data reception
-- Review application logs and system metrics to identify any errors or warnings that may be impacting network data reception
+- Review application logs and system metrics for any errors or warnings that may be impacting network data reception

 ### Network transmitted anomaly